wilfredinni/pysheetComments/2018-july/python_sets/python-sets-what-why-how.md

 ### No Duplicate Items

-While writing this i cannot stop thinking in all the times i used the for loop and the if statement to check and remove duplicate elements in a list.
-My face turns red remembering that, more than once, i wrote something like this:
+While writing this I cannot stop thinking in all the times I used the _for_ loop and the _if_ statement to check and remove duplicate elements in a list.
+My face turns red remembering that, more than once, I wrote something like this:

 ```python
 >>> my_list = [1, 2, 3, 2, 3, 4]